-We’ve narrowed down our topic picks for various types of nonprofit software below:
+We’ve narrowed down our top picks for various types of nonprofit software below:

 DENALI FUND+Accounting is a multi-module nonprofit software for small to large organizations.
 Having a multi-module system allows organizations of any size to get only the functionality they really need.
 Modules available with DENALI FUND include accounts payable and accounts receivable, payroll, bank reconciliation, purchase orders, order entry, inventory control, donor tracking, and job costing.
 Some modules can be purchased standalone; however, some modules are required with others.
 An integrated point of sale system is also available with DENALI FUND that works with both nonprofit and for-profit organizations.

 Pricing for DENALI FUND is customized based on the modules and functionality your organization needs.
-The system generally starts around $1,999/user as a locally installed, one-time purchase.
+The system generally starts around $1,999 per user as a locally installed, one-time purchase.
+Training options on the system are available in-person or virtually.

 Abila MIP Fund Accounting gives organizations strong capabilities including fund accounting, budgeting, human resources management, grant management, reporting, and more.
 With this system, government and nonprofit agencies can make informed decisions, keep organized, and be prepared for audits.
 MIP is also designed to scale with your organization, so you get the functionality you need as your organization grows.

-Abila MIP can be purchased upfront or leased on a SaaS model, giving you the option of a locally installed or web-based solution.
+Abila MIP can be purchased upfront or leased on a SaaS model, giving you the option for a locally installed or web-based solution based on your organization’s needs.

 Bloomerang is a donor management system designed for small to medium-sized organizations.
 The software helps organizations find, contact, and retain advocates.
 Primary features of Bloomerang include CRM, online giving, email marketing, engagement meters, generosity scores, and reports.
 This system integrates with powerful peer-to-peer, wealth screening, and funding accounting apps, in addition to your website CMS.

-Bloomerang starts at $99/month for managing up to 1,000 records.
-A free version is available for start-ups and small nonprofits that need to manage up to 250 records and up to $100,000 in annual revenue.
+Bloomerang’s free version is available for start-ups and small nonprofits which only manage up to 250 records and up to $100,000 in annual revenue.
+The paid version starts at $99 per month for organizations managing up to 1,000 records.

 MemberClicks is a membership management tool that includes membership databases, custom websites, member communities, and event registration functionality.
 Organizations find this solution to have easy website building tools, a user-friendly interface, and a strong reporting system.